 Perfectionism is stealing from the company

 Phoebe is paid to manage a portfolio of clients, each of whom is a source of revenue for the organization.
 Her client load is 75 per cent of what it should be.
 As a result, the company is not collecting as much revenue as it needs to sustain the business.
-While she gets paid her salary regardless, her perfectionism is putting the future of the organization – and her own job – at risk.
+While she gets paid her salary regardless, her perfectionism is putting the organization’s future – and her own job – at risk.
 She needs to come to terms with the fact that time is – quite literally – money.
-Until being a good steward of resources is more important to her than delivering a perfect product every time, Phoebe will forever struggle with her perfectionism.
+Phoebe will forever struggle with her perfectionism until being a good steward of resources is more important to her than delivering a perfect product every time.

 Perfectionism is stealing from family and friends

 Phoebe is an ongoing source of frustration for her family and friends.
 She makes commitments and then often arrives late or cancels at the last minute because she is “stuck at work.”
-She wears her dedication to her job like a badge of honour, frequently drawing attention to the fact she works longer hours than anyone else.
-What she doesn’t realize is that people think twice about inviting her to something because they know they are less important to her than her work.
+She wears her dedication to her job like a badge of honour, frequently drawing attention to how she works longer hours than anyone else.
+She doesn’t realize that people think twice about inviting her to something because they know they are less important to her than her work.
 Until Phoebe cares more about keeping commitments to other people than she does about the occasional spelling mistake, she will be trapped in her perfectionism.

 Perfectionism is stealing from yourself

 Phoebe is a talented artist, was a competitive swimmer in high school and still holds the record for the most funds raised for a local charity.
 She keeps talking about how much she needs to get back into the gym, how great it would be to paint again, how she misses her volunteer work.
 But she doesn’t have time.
 For Phoebe to overcome her perfectionism, she needs to put more value on her own time than she does on getting every answer right.